Lisbon Travel Guide

 Bring your camera

-In addition to the many beautiful viewpoints, there are many other great photo locations in Lisbon.
+In addition to the many beautiful viewpoints, there are lots of other great photo locations in Lisbon.

-These include the MAAT Museum, the Alfama neighborhood, and the Cemitério dos Prazeres cemetery.
+These include the MAAT Museum, the Alfama neighborhood, and the Cemitério dos Prazeres.

 Surfing in Lisbon